 Name the form.
 Replace Untitled Form with Guest Survey.

-For Help Text enter Tell us how your stay was!
+For the description text enter Tell us how your stay was!

 Add the fields.
 Click the Add button () to open the sidebar if it’s not already opened.